-One study found that in a single year, the top 10 percent of teachers impart three times as much knowledge to their pupils as the bottom 10 percent of teachers do.
+- One study found that, in a single year, the top 10 percent of teachers impart three times as much knowledge to their students as the bottom 10 percent of teachers do.

 1. Having a Grounding in Pedagogy

 Pedagogy, simply put, refers to the method and practice of teaching.
 A given teacher’s pedagogy will determine a number of things:

 A strong pedagogical grounding is not something that future teachers are born with; they develop a pedagogical understanding and practice over time through high-quality teacher preparation programs, ongoing teacher training, experience in the classroom, and discussions with other teachers.
-For a would-be teacher to give herself the best shot at becoming a great teacher someday, she should give careful thought to where she begins her own pedagogical training.
+Professional development that expands a teacher’s range of teaching strategies and content knowledge can also boost a teacher’s impact on student achievement.

 2. Establishing Their Own Standards for Success

 In one way or another, this comes back to those findings regarding the importance of teacher quality in the lives of students: if teachers are aware of such findings and take them seriously, they can begin to chart out the ways they want to use their unique influence in the classroom.

 3. Building a Community of Democracy and Respect in the Classroom